AlexejP/MFA_SEA_vehicles_model/README.md

 # MFA_SEA_vehicles_model
-Before reading furthr, please use the 'raw view' so that the lines are presented correctly.
+Before reading further, please use the 'raw view' so that the lines are presented correctly.

-For using the model, please download all files into the folder that you use to run your python programs.
-The file open the file 'MFA_SEA_model_supplementary_python' and run it first form line 1-181 and then run the second part.
-For running different scenarios, please activate the scenario name you would like to use, e.g., in the following 8 lines, scenario S70 is activated, which means that the vehicle outflows from the use stock will be used according to scenario S70.
+For using the model, please download all files into the folder that you use to run your python programs.The file open the file 'MFA_SEA_model_supplementary_python' and run it first form line 1-181 and then run the second part.
+For running different scenarios, please activate the scenario name you would like to use, e.g.,in the following 8 lines, scenario S70 is activated, which means that the vehicle outflows from the use stock will be used according to scenario S70.
 Similar procedure has to be employed for the vehicle inflows to the use phase and the component outflows from the use phase that are both indicated in the same format.

 1  #################################
 ####################################